-Mick Douglas works through hybrid forms of performance, installations, video, socially engaged art, curated collaboration platforms and expanded exhibition initiatives.
-His work is presented internationally in festivals, galleries and often non-art contexts, including the Havana and Venice Biennales, MONA, and urban public spaces.
-Intra-relations of performance and mobility meander through much of his work: through temporary public art with cultures of transport, particularly around tramways bicycling and walking, and solo durational performance relations with other than human movements.
+Mick Douglas’ diverse art practice involves forms of performance, installations, video sound and text, socially engaged art activism, curated collaboration platforms and expanded exhibition initiatives.
+His work has been presented internationally in festivals – including the Havana and Venice Biennales, in galleries – including Hobart’s MONA, and more often in non-art contexts and urban public spaces and streetscapes.
+Relationships of performance and mobility weave through much of his work: through temporary public art with cultures of transport, particularly around tramways, bicycling and walking, and through solo durational performance activating relationships with material earth system movements.

 > > > > > > > further information: > > > > > > > >